Speech Language Assistant (SLA) CPSO

 View Course Learning Outcomes

-3. Describe and discuss basic anatomical and physiological components of respiration, phonation, and articulation.
+- Explain the basic anatomical and physiological components of respiration, phonation, articulation, neurological, and auditory systems in speech production.

 SLA 503 - Articulation and Phonological Disorders